 Harkness Memorial State Park

 There is no swimming at Harkness, but if you like to walk the beach, fish, fly kites, picnic, experience the gardens, or just relax while enjoying the view of Long Island Sound, come and enjoy a visit to this park.
-On the grounds of this 230 acre park sits the stately Eolia Mansion, once the summer home of Edward and Mary Harkness.
+On the grounds of this 230-acre park sits the stately Eolia Mansion, once the summer home of Edward and Mary Harkness.
 This 42-room Roman Renaissance Classical Revival-style mansion is open for tours on weekends and holidays from Memorial Day through Labor Day.
-See the website www.ct.gov/deep/cwp for hours of operation, admission fees, and parking rates.
+See the Department of Energy and Environmental Protection website for hours of operation, admission fees, and parking rates.